Laradock is a Docker-based PHP development environment.

 127.0.0.1 mysql

-You can access it by typing http://localhost.
-Now let's create a Laravel project.
-First, enter the workspace.
+You can now open http://localhost.
+Next, let's create a Laravel project.
+First, enter the workspace container.

 $ docker-compose exec --user=laradock workspace bash